teatwig/bearlytics/README.md

 ---

-Made with ❤️ and probably too much caffeine by [Herman Martinus](https://herman.bearblog.dev)
+Made with love and probably too much caffeine by [Herman Martinus](https://herman.bearblog.dev)